synle/restapi-typescript-decorators/README.md

       );
     },
   })
-  doSimpleRequestTransformApi(@RequestBody requestBody: NumberPair): any {}
+  doSimpleRequestTransformApi(@RequestBody requestBody: NumberPair): ApiResponse {}
 }

 const myTransformationApiDataStoreInstance = new TransformationApiDataStore();
-const apiResponse = <ApiResponse>( myTransformationApiDataStoreInstance.doSimpleRequestTransformApi({ a: 1, b: 2 })
+const apiResponse = myTransformationApiDataStoreInstance.doSimpleRequestTransformApi({ a: 1, b: 2 })

-);
+if(apiResponse){

-//... follow the above example to get the data from result promise
+  //... follow the above example to get the data from result promise }
 ```